Hydrodynamics and survivability during post-main-sequence planetary engulfment

 \subsection{Drag force measurements}

-We measure the forces on the object once the simulation reaches steady state, which takes a few $\max\lp R_a, R_\text{SB}\rp/v_\text{orb}$.
-We measure the gravitational drag force as in \cite{MacLeod2017}, integrating the gravitational force of the surrounding density field up until $1.6R_a$.
-In steady state, we compute the ram pressure drag force as
+We measure the forces on the object when the simulation reaches steady state, which takes a few flow-crossing times \( \tau_\text{c}=\max\lp R_a, R_\text{SB}\rp/v_\text{orb} \).
+We measure the gravitational drag force by integrating the gravitational force of the surrounding density field up until \( 1.6\max\lp R_\text{SB}, R_a\rp \), as in \cite{MacLeod2017}.
+The ram pressure drag force is

-where $S$ if the surface of the SB.
-We neglect the tangential stresses that arise from the viscosity of the fluid.
-We use FLASH to solve the equations of inviscid hydrodynamics; while there is some numerical viscosity as a result of the discretization of the equations, solving the inviscid equations means the simulations do not have a boundary layer around the SB, which can potentially affect the ram pressure drag and the viscous stresses acting on it.
+where \( d\mathbf{A} \) is the area element and \( S \) is the surface of the SB\@.
+Our setup uses FLASH to solve the equations of inviscid hydrodynamics; while the discretization of the equations results in numerical viscosity, there is not a boundary layer around the SB, which could change the ram pressure drag and the viscous stresses acting on it.
 For the same reason we do not study the dependence of the ram pressure drag on the Reynolds number.
-However, as shown in Figure \ref{fig:drag_coefficients}, our simulations reproduce the standard value for the drag coefficient of a smooth sphere.

-Computing the ram pressure drag force by summing the product of the pressure at fluid cells adjacent to the rigid boundary multiplied and the area element of that boundary will yield incorrect results.
-The reason is that as the resolution increases, the volume of the SB converges to $4\pi R_\text{SB}^3/3$ but the area does not converge to $4\pi R_\text{SB}^2$.
-This lack of convergence is a result of the Cartesian discretization of the surface.
-Instead, we compute the integral by interpolating the pressure on a spherical shell of radius $R_\text{SB}$ and numerically integrating that function over the shell.
-We verified the convergence of this method by computing the force exerted on the object by an analytical pressure field.